Ultimus Viewing Order for the Ultimate Guide to Watching Star Wars

 the original (despecialized) movies for Episodes 4 and 6, since they had the biggest

-so we don't need to unnecessarily insert the prequels in the midst of 4-6.
+Editions instead of unnecessarily inserting the prequels in the midst of watching 4-6.

 Machete also argues that putting the prequels in the middle of 4-6 balances things

 nicely and means not needing to end with the prequels.
 But this is no longer the